 An example that may teach us a little humility about commercial diets comes from examining scientific papers for the risk factors for "bloat" in large breed dogs; the consensus revealed that real food reduces or eliminates the incidence of this problem (Glickman et al. 1997).

 The only way to know what is really in your pet's food is to make it yourself.
 Recipes for homemade pet diets are in abundance.
 Many veterinarians simply recommend that pet owners use set proportions when preparing a variety of meals.
-These proportions vary but generally run 25 - 60% meat (for dogs) up to 80% meat (for cats), 30% carbohydrate source (grain or sweet potato), and 20 - 40% finely ground mixed vegetables.
-A multiple vitamin-mineral mix and bonemeal (lead free) or a calcium supplement are recommended as well.
+These proportions vary but generally run 50% meat (for dogs), up to 80% meat (for cats).
+20% carbohydrate source from grain (for dogs only).
+Vegetables are fed to both species, 20% for dogs and 10% cats.
+A small amount of fruit (apple or blueberries etc.) can be added to the veggies.
+Last but not least, 10% organ meat (for both dog and cat).
+A multiple vitamin-mineral mix and bonemeal (lead free) or a calcium supplement and an essential fatty acid (from an animal source for cats.
+Dogs do fine converting the EFA’s from flax seed) are recommended as well.

 Breed and individual genetic differences may explain why certain animals seem to require individualization of the basic diet.
 Formulas made by major manufacturers keep the majority of pets fairly healthy, and well, for a number of years, but for animals with problems, the holistic veterinarian will change diets and often discover very basic disease mechanisms easily remedied with food and nutritional therapy.